-Have you ever made Shrimp Fra Diavolo?
-It’s and easy spicy stovetop shrimp dinner.
-While it sounds fancy, it’s a no-fail dinner sure to make your family happy and made in 30 minutes.
-Tender shrimp, quickly cooked in a bubbling, spicy tomato sauce, “brother devil” style.
+Shrimp Fra Diavolo, an easy, spicy stovetop shrimp dinner.
+It's a no-fail dinner sure to make your family happy made in 30 minutes.
+Tender shrimp, quickly cooked in a bubbling pan of spicy tomato sauce.
+Fra Diavolo means "brother devil", named because of the spice.
 See serving options below.

 Buying Shrimp: Wild or Farmed?

 Depending on availability and price you can make this with almost any size shrimp.
-Go for the larger ones if possible.
 When buying shrimp, I prefer wild but Seafood Watch lists some farmed shrimp that earn their green best choice label.
 In general, avoid shrimp that are farmed from China, India, Indonesia, Malaysia, Mexico, Nicaragua, Vietnam or Bangladesh where environmentally destructive practices are common.
 Here is their shrimp buying guide.
 As well, they recommend you purchase shrimp from a Marine Stewardship Council certified fishery.

-Serve easy spicy Italia stovetop shrimp over brown rice pasta (for gluten-free), polenta, zucchini noodles, or steamed kale ribbons.
-A sprinkle of Parmigiano-Reggiano cheese is a wonderful finish.
-While traditional Italians would never, ever finish seafood with cheese (and probably look at you with horror), it sure adds a nice rich saltiness at the end.
-As real Parmigiano-Reggiano has a strong flavor, just a sprinkle will do.
+While traditional Italians would never, ever finish seafood with cheese (and probably look at you with horror), a little Parmesan sure adds a nice rich saltiness at the end.
 Skip the green can and get a chunk to grate fresh yourself.

 Since shrimp are so easy and tasty, try my baked lemon shrimp scampi too!